ontop/npd-benchmark/README.md

 * **21 Real World Queries**:

   * **7 Classically Optimizable Queries**  (that is, translations into efficient SQL can be obtained by using only information in mappings, ontology, and database dependencies)

-  * **14 Non-classically Optimizable Queries** (that is, they need information coming from the data [e.g., dependencies not specified in the schema] in order the be translated into efficient SQL queries)
+  * **14 Non-classically Optimizable Queries** (that is, they need information coming from the data [e.g., dependencies not specified in the database schema] in order the be translated into efficient SQL queries)

 For more info refer to the wiki